cloudalchemy/presentation/README.md

 ### offline usage

 This presentation can be used offline.
-Just use some simple webserver to host static files from `docs` directory.
-For example running simple python server can do:
+Just use some simple webserver to host static files.
+For example do it by running simple python server:
-1. Go to `docs/`
-2. Run `python -m SimpleHTTPServer 8080`
+1. Run `python -m SimpleHTTPServer 8080`
-3. In browser go to `localhost:8080`
+2. In browser go to `localhost:8080`
-4. Profit!
+3. Profit!